 English subtitles available in the video

-Simona Babčáková says: "Since the waste problem is not diminishing but still growing, I reckon it's as a current and priority social topic, and I support the activities pointing out this unsolved problem in the long term.
-The situation is alarming and it's necessary to accept the responsibility."
+Simona Babčáková says: "Since the waste problem is not diminishing but growing, I see it as an urgent environmental issue.
+I support activities addressing complex problems with global perspective.
+The situation is alarming and we need to take responsibility now."

-Arnika draws attention to the presence of harmful substances in recycled plastics by the video on www.recyklujbezjedu.cz, with the actress Simona Babčáková.
-In the campaign, she encourages the public to call upon politicians to ban the use of toxic plastic, to promote safe recycling in the Czech Republic as well as the European Union, and thus to ensure the health of our children.
+Arnika addresses the issue of toxic substances in recycled plastics through a video spot featuring the Czech actress Simona Babčáková available at Arnika´s new website www.recyklujbezjedu.cz.
+In the campaign, she encourages the public to call upon politicians to promote safe recycling in the Czech Republic as well as the European Union, and ensure products made of recycled plastics are safe.